covex-nn/joos-behavior/README.md

 ## Features

-Behaviors have parents and can interact with its siblings with `this.parent.notify(eventData)` method.
+* Behaviors have parents and can interact with its siblings with `this.parent.notify(eventData)` method.

-## Demo

-This repository is a source for npm package [nativescript-behavior](https://www.npmjs.com/package/nativescript-behavior) and a demo NatiteScript application.

-Demo App shows how to unlock the NativeScript clicker achievement with Behavior components and without Model-View-ViewModel.
+* Behaviors can add/remove/toggle className of it's nsObject and set/remove attributes value